U.S. National Cathedral bells toll 600 times to mark COVID-19 victims

 Nearly 52% of all Americans have been given at least one dose of the coronavirus vaccine, according to the CDC, and 42.6% have been fully vaccinated.

-The daily death toll in the United States fell on June 8 to 431 according to the Reuters coronavirus tracker, down from a peak of over 4,500 on Jan.
+The daily death toll in the United States fell on June 8 to 431 according to the Reuters coronavirus tracker here, down from a peak of over 4,500 on Jan.
 27.

 Our Standards: The Thomson Reuters Trust Principles.